erik73/hassio-addons/tellsticklive/README.md

 ### Starting the add-on

 After installation you are presented with a default and example configuration.
-The difference from the official addon is the sensors part.
-Leave that for now.
-Setup the devices according to the official instructions, and start the addon.

 1. Adjust the add-on configuration to match your devices.
 See the official add-on configuration options for details.